-- 1. Direct the loader operator to enter the stockpile with the bucket at least150 mm (6 in.) above ground level without contaminating the stockpile. - 2.
+- 1. Direct the loader operator to enter the stockpile with the bucket at least 150 mm (6 in.) above ground level without contaminating the stockpile. - 2.
 Discard the first bucketful. - 3.
 Have the loader re-enter the stockpile and obtain a full loader bucket of the material, tilt the bucket back and up. - 4.
-Form a small sampling pile at the base of the stockpile by gently rolling the material out of the bucket with the bucket just high enough to permit free-flow of the material.
+Form a small sampling pile at the base of the stockpile by gently rolling the material out of the bucket with the bucket just high enough to permit free flow of the material.
 (Repeat as necessary.) - 5.
 Create a flat surface by having the loader back drag the small pile. - 6.
 Visually divide the flat surface into four quadrants. - 7.
-Collect an increment from each quadrant by fully inserting the shovel into the flat pile as vertically as possible, take care to exclude the underlying material, roll back the shovel and lift the material slowly out of the pile to avoid material rolling off the shovel.
+Collect an increment from each quadrant by fully inserting the shovel into the flat pile as vertically as possible, take care to exclude the underlying material, roll back the shovel and lift the material slowly out of the pile to avoid material rolling off the shovel. - 8.
+Combine the increments and mix thoroughly to form a single sample.